quangtricao/library-backend/README.md

 - Clone this project using `git clone git@github.com:arf1e/team-5-backend.git` command;
 - Create your `.env` from `.env.example` either by hand or with `cp .env.example .env` (macOS/Linux/WSL);
-- Fill the `.env` file with your MongoDB cluster credentials;
+- Fill the `.env` file with your MongoDB cluster credentials and JWT encoding secret;
 - Install the project dependencies with `pnpm install`;
 - Run the project in dev mode with `pnpm dev`.